dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 Download the Mobile SDK for Android from the following URL:
 <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>

-(2)Update the firm of the aircraft (Phantom 3 Professional, Phantom 3 Advanced or Inspire 1) through the URL: <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>
+(2)Update the firmware of the aircraft (Phantom 3 Professional, Phantom 3 Advanced or Inspire 1) through the URL: <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>

 Refer to "Updating the Aircraft Firmware" from the URL: <http://download.dji-innovations.com/downloads/phantom_3/en/How_to_Update_Firmware_en.pdf> to update the firmware.